 Pre-work is due during the first two weeks of an Accelerate or Modular course; post-work is due during the last two weeks of the course.
-Faculty may schedule additional course assignments through the duration of the cycle.
-All assignments should be completed by the final day of the cycle.
+Faculty may schedule additional course assignments throughout the duration of the session.
+All assignments should be completed by the final day of the session.